How To Fix Duck Feet: 10 Exercises To Improve Posture

 A hamstring stretch.

-How to Fix Duck Feet: Exercises to Correct Duck Feet
+How To Fix Duck Feet

 You should stretch the muscles that are cited as being tight and strengthen those that are weak.
 For example, with posterior pelvic tilt, you would do the following: